 We pride ourselves on our strong relationship with the wider community.
 Our constant interaction with the public enriches our students learning experience and encourages them to put their newfound knowledge and skills into action.

 Our School of Education has strong partnerships with schools and early childhood centres that support an extensive program of teaching, research and community engagement.
-The Fogarty Learning Centre, funded by the Fogarty Foundation, supports a rich research program in the areas of teaching of language and literacy, numeracy, science and classroom management.
+The Fogarty Learning Centre, part funded by the Fogarty Foundation, supports a rich research program in the areas of teaching of language and literacy, numeracy, science and classroom management.
 They participate in maths coaching clinics for primary school students as well as parent workshops designed to help parents support their children's development at home.
 Most importantly our teaching students work with staff in schools to explore how the latest teaching methods work to improve children's learning.

 We are privileged to provide our students the opportunity to engage with industry professionals across a range of disciplines and professions.
 Through our various affiliations and partnerships we are able to connect our teaching and research programs to our local and global communities.